uwasystemhealth/shl-mkdocs-tutorial-and-template/docs/deployment_and_automated_site_deployment.md

 1. Generation of website files
 2. Deployment with Github Pages

-### Custom Domain Name

-In the scenario that you like a custom domain name such as https://www.tutorial-mkdocs.systemhealthlab.com , follow this [documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).

-tldr (too long didn't read) instructions:
-1. Go to the domain registar, in my case Cloudflare
-2. Register a "CNAME" of the domain/subdomain going towards `<organisation/githubname>.github.io` (eg. `uwasystemhealth.github.io`)
-3. Add a `CNAME` file with the name of the domain/subdomain in the `/docs` folder
-4. Give the `CNAME` file a content of the subdomain name (eg. `tutorial-mkdocs.systemhealthlab.com`)

 ### Automatic Site Deployment with Github Action
 This is a configuration which allows your documentation from github to auto-deploy to the github pages.
 You might not want to run `mkdocs gh-deploy` everytime you have new changes.